Massage Therapy Schools in Nebraska

 License renewal period

 Continuing education required

 Licenses for cosmetologists and cosmetology instructors expire on December 31 of even-numbered years.
 Electrologists must renew by July 31 of odd-numbered years.
 Esthetics licenses expire on the last day of September in even-numbered years.
 Nail technicians have to renew by December 31 of odd-numbered years.
 Late fees of $25 to $75 are assessed if you renew your license after the expiration date.
 Cosmetologists pay a $118 renewal fee, as do estheticians, electrologists, nail technicians, and permanent makeup artists.
 The fee is $100 for massage therapists.
-Nebraska requires eight hours of continuing education to renew any license.
+Nebraska requires 12 hours of continuing education to renew a massage therapy license.

 Nebraska Massage Therapy Careers

 Average yearly salary for massage therapy in Nebraska